etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     finally:
         resource.deallocate()

-In Python we could refactor that into something more succinct leveraging the `context manager protocol <https://docs.python.org/3/library/stdtypes.html#typecontextmanager>`_:
+In Python, we could refactor this into something more succinct, leveraging the `context manager protocol <https://docs.python.org/3/library/stdtypes.html#typecontextmanager>`_:

 .. code-block:: python